WashU-Physics-Courses/Physics-427-homework-1/README.md

 # Physics 427 Homework 1

-__Due 11:59pm Monday 9/4/2023__
+__Due 11:59pm Monday 9/6/2023__

+The deadline is pushed back to 9/6 due to Labor Day.
 You can push to this repository as many times as you want until the deadline, after which the repository will automatically become read-only.

 ## 1. Machine Precision